Virome-Collaboration-Group/Virome-Pipeline-Docker/README.md

 	virome bash
 ```

-Shell:

-To override the default application, use the "--entrypoint" option.
+Entrypoint:

+Use the "--entrypoint" option to override the default application.
+To obtain a
+shell, run:

 ```
 docker run -ti --rm \